python3statement/python3statement.github.io/README.md

 This is the main website for a pledge to stop supporting Python 2 for free in open source software.

+# Preview the changes

+If you are lazy, just send a PR.
+The continuous integration will build a preview on  a netlify subdomain.
+Once the PR is submitted, look in the continuous integration section for the `Netlify` section and click on `details`.

 # Run locally

-Install Jekyll : `gem install jekyll`, `gem install github-pages`
+Install Jekyll, we recommend installing bundler first: `gem install bundler`

 Clone this locally, `cd` in the newly created directory.

+In the repository run `bundle install`

-Run `jekyll serve -w` in one terminal, open your browser to `localhost:4000`.
+Run `bundle exec jekyll serve -w` in one terminal, open your browser to `localhost:4000`.

 Modify the various files, refresh your browser and enjoy.

 PRs welcomed.

+# uninstall

+Run `bundle clean` form the root of the repository to remove packages.

 # Add your project